ddnexus/irt/README.markdown

                     type 'dd' (or 'cc' that will return to insert mode) paste (line)    [Esc (return to command mode)] type 'p'

+    EMACS
+    paste from clipboard with your usual OS command quit            Ctrl-X Ctrl-C
+                    type 'y'<enter> confirming that you want also to save type 'n' confirming that you don't want to save Editing
+    copy (line)     Ctrl-A Ctrl-SPACE Ctrl-N Alt-w
+    cut (line)      Ctrl-K
+    uncut (paste)   Ctrl-Y

 ## Inspecting Tools